life-itself/artearthtech.com/content/blog/2019-04-returning-to-mystery.md

 <img style="width:300px"; src="/images/xr-skeena.jpeg">

-**Activism:** Skeena Rathor of Extinction Rebellion will talk about the role that mystery plays in this crucial movement.
+**Activism:** Skeena Rathor of Extinction Rebellion will discuss what the role that returning to mystery can play in this crucial movement.

 <img style="width:300px"; src="/images/samwinston.jpg">